Chia-Network/chia-docs/docs/farming/farming-faq.md

 ---

-The last line again shows at that current time of 09:32:08.211- that on this machine, of the 8 plots farming 0 plots were eligible.
-It still means the software recognized the plots and it's working.
+The last line shows at that current time of 09:32:08.211 8 plots were farming and 0 plots were eligible.
+It still means the software recognized the plots and is farming.

-Everyone is very helpful to answer questions.
-The group does ask for questions to be in the selected chat room.
-Beginner questions in Beginner etc.